• Skip to primary navigation

 Jump to Recipe Print Recipe

-This easy lemon chia seed pudding is energy-boosting!
-It's perfect to prep ahead for tomorrow or the week.
-Naturally dairy free, gluten free, keto, paleo, yet the fresh lemon and coconut make this sooo creamy and delicious.
+A lemon chia seed pudding that's energy-boosting with 10 grams of protein in each serving!
+It's perfect to prep ahead, with only 5 ingredients, the fresh lemon and coconut make this sooo creamy and delicious.

 Meal prep breakfast chia puddings on the counter.